 See Pentaho Data Models.

-Module

-How do we use this term at Pentaho?
+Microsoft Active Directory

+MSAD is created by Microsoft for Windows domain networks.
+It is included in most Windows Server operating systems.

+An MSAD controller authenticates and authorizes all users and computers in a Windows domain type network—assigning and enforces security policies for all computers and installing or updating software.

 Mondrian Schema

 Defines a multi-dimensional database.
 A Mondrian schema contains a logical model, consisting of cubes, hierarchies, and members, and a mapping of this model onto a physical model.
 The logical model consists of the constructs used to write queries in the MDX language: cubes, dimensions, hierarchies, levels, and members.
 The physical model is the source of the data presented through the logical model.
 It is typically a star schema, which is a set of tables in a relational databases.See http://type-exit.org/adventures-with-open-source-bi/2010/07/a-basic-mondrian-cube-introducing-the-star-schema/,